yanncarlier/btc-tx/README.md

-Note: this is a project to test the rust programing language, I not sure what to do with it yet
+Note: this is a project for me to test the rust programing language,
+I am not sure what to do with it yet  ...

 ## Start a bitcoin regtest node